Oswestry: Toponym

 The Oswald mentioned is widely imagined to have been Oswald of Northumbria, who died at the Battle of Maserfield in 641/642.
 The location of the battle is debated among scholars, but for much of the twentieth century was assumed to be at Oswestry.
 However, A. D. Mills's Dictionary of English Place Names concluded that 'the traditional connection with St Oswald, 7th-century king of Northumbria, is uncertain'.

 The name and the association with King Oswald have attracted more fanciful interpretations.
 According to legend, one of the dismembered Oswald's arms was carried to an ash tree by a raven.
 Miracles were subsequently attributed to the tree, and the legend has it that this was "Oswald's Tree", and gave its name to the town.
 A spring called 'Oswald's Well' is supposed to have originated where the bird dropped the arm from the tree, though one historian has suggested that it was likely to have had sacred associations long before Oswald's time.
 The water from the well was believed to have healing properties, particularly for curing eye trouble.
 Offa's Dyke runs near the well, to the west.
+This interpretation is supported by a passage in Fouke le Fitz Waryn (a 13th-century romance) which states that Oswaldestré was derived from Arbre Oswald (Oswald's tree), which in turn was changed from La Blanche Launde (y tir Gwyn), which belonged to a Briton called Meredus Fitz Beledyns (Maredudd ap Bleddyn).